Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Supplementary visualizations and details for the global bank network connectedness analysis in Section

-This appendix provides additional details about the global bank connectedness application discussed in Section~\ref{sec:application}.
-For example, a zoomed-in view of the network for the Americas and European countries is shown in Figure~\ref{fig:network2}, and the \(r\)-stage neighborhood structure of the network is presented in Figure~\ref{fig:Stg_net}.
-The Corbit plot used for GNAR order selection, discussed in Section~\ref{app:GNAR_Spec_Estimation}, is displayed in Figure~\ref{fig:corbit}.
-Finally, further analysis of the disconnected nodes considered in Section~\ref{app:GNAR_Spec_Estimation} is provided in Figure~\ref{fig:gnar_selected2}.
+This appendix provides supplementary details for the global bank connectedness application introduced in Section~\ref{sec:intro} and analyzed in Section~\ref{sec:application}.
+Figure~\ref{fig:network2} offers a localized view of the Americas and European networks, while Figure~\ref{fig:Stg_net} illustrates the $r$-stage neighborhood structure.
+Additionally, the Corbit plot for GNAR order selection is displayed in Figure~\ref{fig:corbit}, with further analysis of disconnected nodes provided in Figure~\ref{fig:gnar_selected2}.